Consensys/zsl-q/README.md

 ## Example 2 - Private Contract Trade

-Node 1 and Node 2 will execute a private trade of two different assets.
-In this example, Node 1 will offer 300 USD for 100 ACME.
+Alice and Bob will execute a private trade of two different assets.
+In this example, Alice will offer 300 USD for 100 ACME.

-On both node 1 and node 2:
+On both Alice's node and Bob's node:

-Store node account and private constellation address in local variables.
+    loadScript("zdemo.js")

-    var node1 = "0xed9d02e382b34818e88b88a309c7fe71e65f419d";
+This will store the address of node account and private constellation address in local variables, as follows:

-    var node2 = "0xca843569e3427144cead5e4d5999a3d0ccf92b8e";
+    var alice = "0xed9d02e382b34818e88b88a309c7fe71e65f419d";
-    var constellation1 = 'BULeR8JyUWhiuuCMU/HLA0Q5pzkYT+cHII3ZKBey3Bo=';
+    var bob = "0xca843569e3427144cead5e4d5999a3d0ccf92b8e";
-    var constellation2 = 'QfeDAys9MPDs2XHExtc84jKGHxZg/aj52DTh0vtA3Xc=';
+    var alice_constellation = "BULeR8JyUWhiuuCMU/HLA0Q5pzkYT+cHII3ZKBey3Bo=";

-Load demo helper functions and a lightweight note tracker which acts like a wallet.
+    var bob_constellation = "QfeDAys9MPDs2XHExtc84jKGHxZg/aj52DTh0vtA3Xc=";

-    loadScript("tracker.js")
+The script `zdemo.js` will also load `ztracker.js` to provide helper functions and a lightweight note tracker which acts like a wallet.

-On node 1, create two z-contracts:
+On Alice's node, create two z-contracts:

     ztoken_usd = zdemo.create_ztoken("USD",100000)
     ztoken_acme = zdemo.create_ztoken("ACME",50000)

-On node 1, create a note tracker:
+On Alice's node, create a note tracker:

     tracker = new ztracker();

-On node 1, shield 10000 USD and transfer 5000 ACME to node 2.
+On Alice's node, shield 10000 USD and transfer 5000 ACME to Bob's node.

     tracker.shield(ztoken_usd, 10000)
-    ztoken_acme.transfer(node2, 5000, {from:node1, gas:5470000});
+    ztoken_acme.transfer(bob, 5000, {from:alice, gas:5470000});

-On node 1, create a private contract for a trade, 300 USD for 100 ACME.
+On Alice's node, create a private contract for a trade, 300 USD for 100 ACME.

-    zprivatecontract = zdemo.create_zprivatecontract(tracker, constellation1, ztoken_usd, 300, constellation2, ztoken_acme, 100);
+    zprivatecontract = zdemo.create_zprivatecontract(tracker, alice_constellation, ztoken_usd, 300, bob_constellation, ztoken_acme, 100);

-On node 1, watch for events that update the state of the trade.
+On Alice's node, watch for events that update the state of the trade.

     zdemo.watch_events(zprivatecontract)

-On node 1, obtain the address of the private contract.
+On Alice's node, obtain the address of the private contract.

     a = zprivatecontract.address

-On node 2, use this address to reference the private contract.
+On Bob's node, use this address to reference the private contract.

     zprivatecontract = zdemo.get_zprivatecontract(a)

-On node 2, watch private contract events and reference the z-contracts involved in the trade.
+On Bob's node, watch private contract events and reference the z-contracts involved in the trade.

     zdemo.watch_events(zprivatecontract)
     ztoken_usd = zdemo.get_ztoken(zprivatecontract.bidTokenAddress())
     ztoken_acme = zdemo.get_ztoken(zprivatecontract.askTokenAddress())

-On node 2, set up a a note tracker and shield some of the ACME funds received from node 1.
+On Bob's node, set up a a note tracker and shield some of the ACME funds received from Alice's node.

     tracker = new ztracker()
     tracker.shield(ztoken_acme, 1000)